FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Segment command
 ++++++++++++++++

-Click the "Segment" icon to enter the Segment command editing interface
+Click the "Segment" icon to enter the Segment command editing interface.

 The collaborative robot can perform segment welding operations by adding segment welding instructions.
 Before adding segment welding instructions, you need to select the segment welding mode and teach the starting point and end point.
 The segment welding mode is divided into unchanged posture and changing posture.
 The robot considers whether to change the posture during the welding trajectory according to the selected segment welding mode.